100 works of English Literature

 during his disastrous years in wartime Germany,

-66. All the King’s Men by Robert Penn Warren
+remains his masterpiece. - All the King’s Men by Robert Penn Warren

 (1946)